Money, Food & Housing

 - The City of Seattle is offering grocery vouchers to families currently enrolled in city-subsidized child care and food-assistance programs.
 Find more info on their website.

 Balancing work, life and college isn’t easy.
-That’s why we’ve partnered with the United Way Benefits Hub to help students navigate financial challenges and cover basic needs while in school.
-The Benefits Hub offers one-stop financial assistance through one-on-one coaching in the following areas:
+That’s why we’ve partnered with the United Way Benefits Hub to help you navigate financial challenges and cover basic needs while in school.
+The Benefits Hub helps through one-on-one coaching, and special programs in the following areas:

 We work with you to make sure that no matter what, you are able to stay in school and complete your program.